data <- readRDS(

 After evaluating disclosure risks, it is possible to perform post-processing of the synthetic data.
 This procedure can be streamlined using the sdc() function in synthpop.
 For example, one might remove the replicated uniques from the synthetic data, using the rm.replicated.uniques argument in sdc().
 Additionally, it is possible to cap outliers using the bottom.top.coding argument or to smooth variables using smooth.vars.

 In our case, we already applied smoothing, and there are not really any extreme outliers present.
-Therefore, we only remove the replicated uniques from the data.
+Therefore, the sdc() function cannot do much more to further enhance our privacy protection.
+For the sake of illustration, we show how to apply the sdc() function below anyhow.

-Hint: This function updates the synthetic data object, make sure to release the synthetic data from the updated object if you use this function.
+Hint: This function updates the synthetic data object to remove duplicated records from the observed data (if these records were unique in the original data), make sure to release the synthetic data from the updated object if you use this function.

 syn_passive_sdc <- sdc(